kaleabbyh/sdk/README.md

-Here’s the complete Markdown content for how to create and publish golang packages on github

 # SDK

-A simple Go package that includes a simple function.
+Here is a simple Go package that includes a simple function.
 This package demonstrates how to create and publish a Go module on GitHub.